vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

-Figure 15.11: Turning the binding energy curve upside-down makes it easier to con- ceptualize fusion and fission driving toward the most tightly bound point (iron), like a ball might roll.
+Figure 15.11: Turning the binding energy curve upside-down makes it easier to conceptualize fusion and fission driving toward the most tightly bound point (iron), like a ball might roll.

 ## 15.4 Fission
 Having covered some fundamentals, we are ready to tackle aspects of nuclear energy.
 Really it is very simple.
 Enough nuclear material in a small space will get hot, for reasons detailed below.
 The heat is used to boil water into high-pressure steam, which then turns a turbine and generator (Figure 15.12).
 Note that a nuclear fission plant has much in common with a coal-fired power plant, as evidenced by the similarity of Figure 15.12 to Fig. 6.2 (p.
 90).
 Only the source of heat is much different in origin.